googleapis/google-cloud-cpp/INSTALL.md

 #### Protobuf

-OpenSUSE Leap includes a package for protobuf-2.6, this is too old to support the Google Cloud Platform proto files, or to support gRPC for that matter.
+OpenSUSE Leap includes a package for protobuf-2.6, but this is too old to support the Google Cloud Platform proto files, or to support gRPC for that matter.
 Manually install protobuf:

 ```bash
 cd $HOME/Downloads